RanSuLab/starter-academic/content/en/publication/A Novel Method for Dendritic Spines Detection Based on Directional Morphological Filter and Shortest path/index.md

 ---
-title: "M6APred-EL: A Sequence-Based Predictor for Identifying N6-methyladenosine Sites Using Ensemble Learning"
+title: "A novel method for dendritic spines detection based on directional morphological filter and shortest path"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Leyi Wei
-- Huangrong Chen
 - admin
+- Changming Sun
+- Chao Zhang
+- Tuan D. Pham

-date: "2018-07-01T00:00:00Z"
+date: "2014-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).